Human evolutionary genetics: Genetic differences among modern humans

 Homo sapiens is thought to have emerged about 300,000 years ago.
 It dispersed throughout Africa, and after 70,000 years ago throughout Eurasia and Oceania.

 A 2009 study identified 14 "ancestral population clusters", the most remote being the San people of Southern Africa.

 With their rapid expansion throughout different climate zones, and especially with the availability of new food sources with the domestication of cattle and the development of agriculture, human populations have been exposed to significant selective pressures since their dispersal.
-For example, the ancestors of East Asians are thought to have undergone processess of selection for a number of alleles, including variants of the EDAR, ADH1B, ABCC1, and ALDH2 genes.
+For example, the ancestors of East Asians are thought to have undergone processes of selection for a number of alleles, including variants of the EDAR, ADH1B, ABCC1, and ALDH2 genes.

 The East Asian types of ADH1B in particular are associated with rice domestication and would thus have arisen after the development of rice cultivation roughly 10,000 years ago.
 Several phenotypical traits of characteristic of East Asians are due to a single mutation of the EDAR gene, dated to c.
 35,000 years ago.

 As of 2017, the Single Nucleotide Polymorphism Database (dbSNP), which lists SNP and other variants, listed a total of 324 million variants found in sequenced human genomes.

 Nucleotide diversity, the average proportion of nucleotides that differ between two individuals, is estimated at between 0.1% and 0.4% for contemporary humans (compared to 2% between humans and chimpanzees).